310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 I am so happy that we were brought together here.

-The Five Oddballs are supposed to have drifted apart from each other, but we still have our friendship.
+The Five Eccentrics are supposed to have drifted apart from each other, but we still have our friendship.

 That makes me happy.
 I have always considered everyone as my friends.